dullage/JiraWidget/README.md

 * Clicking on a label/count will open a Jira search (in the default browser) listing the issues.
 * The widget will always stay on top of other windows.
 * The Jira instance must allow at least anonymous read only access.
 There is currently no option to configure credentials.
+* By default labels with a 0 count will be shown but they can be optionally hidden with `"hideWhenZero": true`.
+* As labels are shown/hidden the app will resize.
+By default this will be anchored to the top left of the app but this can be changed with `anchorBottom` and `anchorRight`.

 ## Installation